saltstack/kitchen-salt/docs/provisioner_options.md

 default: `[]`

-A list of directories that will be copied recursively to the pillar root.
+An array of strings or hashes of directories that will be copied recursively to the pillar root.

+    pillars_from_directories:
+      - source: ../foo/bar
+        dest: srv/pillar/baz
+      - ../qux

+The result would be:

+    {sandbox_path}/srv/pillar
+    |- baz
+    |- [contents of qux]

 ## Install Salt ##